nbertagnolli/nbertagnolli.github.io/_posts/2015-12-12-Opt_Noise_Reduction.md

 If you run the above code for a few different values of $$\lambda$$ you can begin to see how it affects the model.
 In the figure below, observe how as $$\lambda$$ increases it begins to flatten out the curve.
 Lower values of $$\lambda$$ cause us to have spikey fits, that are very close to the original noisy data but are not very smooth.
-Larger values of $$\lamdba$$ cause our fit to be too flat penalizing changes in the $$y$$ axis more.
+Larger values of $$\lambda$$ cause our fit to be too flat penalizing changes in the $$y$$ axis more.
 From the graph below it looks like $$\lambda =10$$ is a pretty good fit.